 If Chat is offline, try finding your answer in our FAQ database by typing the subject of your question in the box above and viewing the FAQs that appear as you type.
 If you don't find what you're looking for, you may submit your question and receive an answer via email as soon as possible.

-A library database is a set of digital records that hold information about things like journal articles, books, videos, etc. When you enter search terms into the database search box, the database will pull up records that have those terms in them.
-Some of the records hold links to electronic copies of the item described in the record.
+A library database is a set of digital records that hold information about things like journal articles, books, videos, etc. When you enter search terms into the database search box, the database will pull up records that contain those terms.
+Some of the records will include links to electronic copies of the item described in the record.

-Tulsa Community College Library subscribes to 103 individual databases.
+The Tulsa Community College Library subscribes to 118 individual databases.
 Within those databases you can have access to magazine, newspaper, and journal articles without having to pay extra for them.
-Each database searches different publications, so if you can't find something you need in one database, you might find it in another one.
+Each database contains records from different publications, so if you can't find something you need in one database, you might find it in another one.
 You can find our databases by clicking the "Articles and Databases" link on the library home page, or by clicking here: http://guides.library.tulsacc.edu/az.php.

 If you would like to learn more about refining your searches in the databases, or customizing a discovery search, you can schedule a research consultation with one of our librarians by clicking the "Schedule a Research Consultation" link on the library home page, or by clicking this link: http://library.tulsacc.edu/researchconsult.